awolfden/se-interview-nextjs-app/README.md

 Implement the User Management Widget in this application.
 You'll need to:

-1. Research the required dependencies and installation steps
+1. Research and install the required dependencies for the WorkOS Widgets
 2. Create a new page or component that implements the `UsersManagement` widget
-3. Handle authentication and permissions appropriately
+3. Handle authentication properly - you'll need to generate a widget token on the backend
 4. Ensure the widget integrates well with the existing application

 ### Submission

-Provide your forked repository along with any instructions necessary to run the completed application.
+Deploy the finished application using Vercel and provide:

+- The deployed application URL
+- Login credentials to access the app
+- Any additional setup instructions if needed

 ## Evaluation Criteria